Futsy/vscode-headerpatterns/README.md

-# HeaderPatterns
+# Patterns

-HeaderPatterns is an extension that sets the background of your header and/or left menu bar to a background pattern.
-It works by editing the CSS file used by visual code.
+Patterns is an extension that sets the background of your header and/or menu bars to a background pattern.
+It works by editing the CSS file used by Visual Code and looks pretty cool.

 ## Status